Th80689/Reading_and_cleaning_data/README.md

 ###Preparations outside R:
-A) Download assignment data file into a subdirectory named "data" in your working directory The data can be found here: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
+A) Download assignment data file in your working directory The data can be found here: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
 B) Unzip the the data